mkinach/cheatsheets/gdb-cheatsheet.md

     }
     ```

-2. Attach gdb to each process by looking for the nodes where the jobs are running
+2. Prepare to attach gdb to each process by looking for the nodes where the jobs are running
     ```
     $ squeue -u $USER
     ```